Green Bay Packers vs. Detroit Lions NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Lions stats and trends

-- The Lions are 10-6 ATS when underdogs by 2.5 points or more this season.
+- The Lions have been underdogs by 2.5 points or more 16 times this season and are 10-6 ATS in those contests.

-- Detroit's games this season have hit the over six times in 16 opportunities (37.5%).
+- Detroit has gone over the point total in 37.5% of its opportunities this season (six times in 16 games with a set point total).

 - Detroit is 3-1 against the spread and 2-2 overall when the team scores more than 20.9 points.

-- Detroit is 5-3 against the spread and 2-6 overall when the team churns out over 323.4 yards.
+- In games that Detroit piles up more than 323.4 yards, the team is 5-3 against the spread and 2-6 overall.

 - The Lions have turned the ball over 23 times, three fewer times than the Packers have forced turnovers (26).